axiomiety/axiomiety.github.io/llog/cisco_ios.markdown

 Use `erase startup-config` to remove the startup config (note: cmd has to be typed in full!).
 Use `reload` afterwards.

+You can copy to/from other locations:

+    batcave#copy running-config flash:
+    Destination filename [running-config]? foo
+    %Warning:There is a file already existing with this name Do you want to over write? [confirm]
+    Building configuration...
+    [OK]
+    batcave#show flash:

+    System flash directory:
+    File  Length   Name/status
+      3   33591768 c2900-universalk9-mz.SPA.151-4.M4.bin
+      5   1007     foo
+      2   28282    sigdef-category.xml
+      1   227537   sigdef-default.xml
+    [33848594 bytes used, 221895406 available, 255744000 total]
+    249856K bytes of processor board System flash (Read/Write)

+And the other way around (you should be able to specify the filename?):

+    batcave#copy flash: startup-config
+    Source filename []? foo
+    Destination filename [startup-config]?
+    [OK]

+    1007 bytes copied in 0.416 secs (2420 bytes/sec)

+Interfaces are shut down by default - so if you erase, reload, and restore a config from somewhere, you'll still need to enable those with a `no shutdown`.

 #### Misc

 The appliances should have their own versions of `ping` and `traceroute`.
 The former has some funnky options that allow you to set things like the datagram size.